gabdilqaq/TvShowApp/README.md

 ## Structure of App

-There are page with three recycler view for wathing the list of tv shows.
+There are page with three recycler view for watсhing the list of tv shows.

 ## Demo